-However, if you decide that a rose gold wedding band is the ring for you, scroll to see 18 baubles on the market right now.
+Considering a rose gold wedding band for yourself?
+Take a look at these baubles on the market right now.

 This rose gold band features plenty of sparkle with three baguette diamonds, champagne diamonds, and one princess-cut diamond.
 The dark champagne diamond makes it extra special.